+Total credits: 24

+Note: PHYS 101 has a prerequisite of MATH 120.

+Note: Successful completion of the Praxis II General Science test (grades 7-12) to get the certification along with the certificate.

 Gerontology C.U.S.

 Course requirements are the same as the requirements for the minor in gerontology.
 Please see “course requirements for minor in gerontology (p.
 98)."
 Non-matriculating students can receive only a certificate, not a minor, in gerontology.